multiplexcuriosus/monkey_robot_codebase/README.md

 - Raspberry Pi (RPP)
 - Controller device: The device on which you want to run the simulation and interact with the robot

-## Index of instructions
+## Index
-*More detailed install instructions follow below*
-1. Install Ubuntu 20.04 on your controller device
+1. Install Ubuntu 20.04 on the  controller device
-1. Install Ubuntu 20.04 Server on the RPP.
+2. Install Ubuntu 20.04 Server on the RPP.
-2. Setup a static IP on the RPP.
+3. Setup a static IP on the RPP.
-3. Install ROS on your controller device
+4. Install ROS on the controller device
+5. Install ROS on the RPP
-4. Setup the ROS Environment Variables.
+6. Setup the ROS Environment Variables.
-5. Install MoveIt on the RPP.
+7. Install MoveIt on the RPP.
-6. Generate a Moveit Config Package.
+8. Generate a Moveit Config Package.
+9. Modify standard Rviz setup
+10. Modify standard kinematics config
+11. Perform a quick test
+12. Download and build the monkey_interface
+13. Setup the monkey_interface
+14. Use the monkey_interface
+15. Setup the RPP to listen to joint_states data
+16. Use the joint_control node on the RPP
+17. Useful tricks

 ## Install Ubuntu 20.04 on your controller device
-You can get the image from [here](https://releases.ubuntu.com/20.04/)
+You can get the image from [here](https://releases.ubuntu.com/20.04/).

 ## Install Ubuntu 20.04 Server on the RPP
 Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash a Ubuntu 20.04 Server Distribution to the RPP.
 The image used during the thesis can be found [here](https://old-releases.ubuntu.com/releases/20.04/).
 The RPP Imager will offer you to include the SSID and password of a local network in the image to be flashed, which can be useful to already set at this stage.